Physiotherapy For Ballet

 It is sometimes useful to arrange an occasional Studio Session where we have the space to analyse some of the higher-level skills such as pirouettes or allegro - again with a view of applying the skills acquired in the exercise programme and to assess any points requiring 'fine-tuning' from a facility enhancement standpoint.

 Further to private prehabilitation sessions, the Ballet Physio frequently runs Physical Conditioning Classes (see the 'Virtual-Physio' page for upcoming sessions).
 Current patients can simply sign up, but a brief 15-minute class-safety assessment needs to be done before the class for dancers who have not seen the Ballet Physio individually (due to professional requirements).
-Please contact Luke on to arrange a time.
+Please contact firstname.lastname@example.org to arrange a time.

 Additionally, the Ballet Physio runs Biomechanics Clinics from time to time on various topics (Allegro, Pirouettes, Pointe, Partnering, Extensions etc).
 He also works with ballet schools to deliver workshops within their own intensives.